vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 ### Project Templates
 All the project templates create a file system that has the basic project structure required to develop and build a Management Pack.
 Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation.
-To learn more about the specifics of each language:
-    - Python
-    - Java

 The methods in the adapter source code are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using